Bitcoin security boils down to a few good practices which you should be aware of :

 It is thus important to keep an off-site copy of your key.
 Just like with basic backup security procedures, off-site backups are a necessity to keep a compromised physical installation from allowing the attackers or natural hazard to deny access to your crypto funds.
 Keeping a secure printed copy of your key at the office, in some unsuspecting location, as a book marker for example, can save you if things go awry in one location but not the other.

-The version of your key you keep in physical cold storage (printed,hardware or otherwise) should be encrypted at all times.
+The version of the key you keep in physical cold storage (printed,hardware or otherwise) should be encrypted at all times.
 Every modern encryption tool, the most popular being OpenSSL, will allow you to output strong cryptography in ASCII format that you can read and copy using pencil and paper.
 By typing back the encrypted message, the same tool is able to decrypt it, provided you rebuild a basic format which usually (but not necessarily) includes a plain text envelope like “—BEGIN CIPHERTEXT—” or something like that before the message and some other markup after the message.
 The important thing to keep in mind is that even printed keys should be encrypted, so if they fall on the wrong hands the attacker would have to brute force their way to the actual key data.
 Even the most common encryption algorithm found on OpenSSL, for instance, can be intractable to crack.
 AES-256 for example would require decades of computing power to crack even for the simplest message.
 Always use encryption in your favor!
 It’s freely available via open source packages that you can trust.
 Gnu Privacy Guard offers many of the same algorithms OpenSSL does, it is also a great option for both asymmetric and symmetric encryption and which one you choose is just a matter of preference.
 Note though that files encrypted using the same algorithm using different programs are not immediately compatible with other programs.
 AES-256 encrypted data using OpenSSL will not readily open via GPG and vice-versa, due to differences in their chosen binary and ASCII encoding.
 The underlying encryption protocol is the same, but how data is represented is not.
 So keep this in mind if you plan on mixing encryption systems or if you must work in a heterogeneous environment where coworkers chose different encryption solutions.

 Do NOT try to roll your own clever encryption scheme to store your secret keys.
 This is a lesson often learned the hard way even by professional cryptocurrency developers.
 The folks behind IOTA, for instance, learned this from undergraduate MIT students after they published their source code for the first time.
 They tried to roll their own cryptographic hash algorithm, only to find out that math wizzes were able to generate any hash collision they wanted, thus being able to spend MIOTA freely if they wanted to.
 Gladly, the ethics of the MIT academics prevailed and they warned the IOTA team in secret before damage could be done.
 Therefore take this as a lesson: do not ever roll your own encryption scheme.
 No matter how clever it is, unless encryption is peer reviewed and tested for many many years before going public, you should assume it has some obvious and blatant security hole that you’ve overlooked.
 With free and unrestricted access to high quality open source code in software like GPG and OpenSSL, among many other encryption libraries for other languages, like Bouncy Castle for Java, there is absolutely no reason to try and reinvent the encryption wheel by devising your own hashing function.